-You already know Microserve is Western Canada’s go-to IT support firm for everything from managed IT services and IT procurement to audio visual and cloud services.
+You already know Microserve is Canada’s go-to IT support firm for everything from managed IT services and IT procurement to audio visual and cloud services.
 And while personal cybersecurity isn’t really our thing, we know the kinds of headlines you’ve been reading lately.
 With that in mind, we’d like to offer some relevant personal cybersecurity tips.

 For anyone who’s been completely checked out in the last twelve months, consumers have faced multiple online security challenges.

 Equifax, one of the largest U.S. credit bureaus, suffered a data breach that affected 145.5 million people.
 Hackers accessed names, addresses, social security numbers, and credit card numbers, leaving clients horribly exposed.